POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Performs pollution prevention assessments for regional companies and organizations to identify waste, energy, and cost savings opportunities.
+1. Participates in site assessments for regional companies and organizations to identify waste, energy, and cost savings opportunities, and implementation of alternative fuels.
 Develops written assessment reports and presents findings to organizations.

 5. Supervises interns and graduate assistants that assist with onsite assessments and program coordination, and summer interns that assist in strategy implementation at client organizations.

-6. Develops marketing materials to promote pollution prevention and sustainability technical assistance to regional companies and organizations.
+6. Develops marketing materials to promote pollution prevention/sustainability program and the Ozarks Clean Fuels Coalition program to regional companies and organizations.

 7. Promotes a positive image of the Ozarks Environment and Water Resources Institute (OEWRI) by representing the program at professional meetings, workshops, seminars, and conferences and establishing and maintaining credible relations with organizations.

-8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Sustainability Program.
+8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Sustainability Program and the Ozarks Clean Fuels Coalition program.

 9. Contributes to the overall success of OEWRI by performing other essential duties and responsibilities as assigned or directed.